mitsuhiko/lucumr/2022/9/11/abstracting-over-ownership.rst

 abstract over the borrow status / ownership of a values in some hard to discover situations involving higher-kinded type bounds.

+A few days ago I wrote a (now unpublished) article about how you can't express a certain problem I keep manuvering myself with Rust's lifetimes.
+However that post set in motion a chain of events that lead to a solution that actually works.
+Yet at the same time even though I thought it was impossible I don't think the solution is obvious, I could have found it myself and it does not even work reliably.
+But more about that later.

-The problem I'm talking about relates to abstracting over borrows and owned values when combined with functions or something that uses higher-kinded trait bounds.
+Let's set the stage first: The problem I'm talking about relates to abstracting over borrows and owned values when combined with functions or something that uses higher-kinded trait bounds.
+In other words: one wants to create an API where it's possible to either borrow or clone out of some input value.
+Think of a generic function that can produce both a ``String`` and a ``&str``.

 If you are toying around with this sort of stuff, the compiler messages you might run into look like this::

     implementation of `X` is not general enough
     = note: `X<'0>` would have to be implemented for the type `&str`, for any lifetime `'0`...
     = note: ...but `X<'1>` is actually implemented for the type `&'1 str`, for some specific lifetime `'1`

 With the recent talk about stabilization of `GATs
 <https://rust-lang.github.io/rfcs/1598-generic_associated_types.html>`__ I tried
-diving into one of my issues again and discovered that the problem is as hard as it used to be.
-Let me make this less abstract and let's see what this is about, why it matters, and why GATs won't help this particular problem that I'm having even though it sounds like it should.
+diving into one of my issues again and discovered that the problem is really hard and full of dead ends.
+Let me make this less abstract and let's see what this is about, why it matters, and why GATs won't (necessarily) help this particular problem that I'm having even though it sounds like it should.

-The problem is quite abstract and hard to understand, but it comes up typically when trying to use an already functioning abstraction and layer another abstraction on top involving callback functions.

 Setup: The Basic Abstraction
 ----------------------------